SeedSigner/seedsigner/docs/debug_crash.md

 ## Debugging a Crash for advanced (technical) users

-These are instructions are intended to help users of SeedSigner provide crash exception and traceback logs to developers to aid in troubleshooting and resolving bugs.
+These instructions are intended to help users of SeedSigner provide crash exception and traceback logs to developers to aid in troubleshooting and resolving bugs.

 ### Testnet vs Mainnet